 Install Smoke/Carbon Monoxide Alarms

-Install working smoke and carbon monoxide (CO) alarms in your home.
+Install working smoke alarms and carbon monoxide (CO) detectors in your home.
 This is probably the most important part of any home fire safety plan, as these devices are your first defense against a fire.
 Once they’re installed, remember to check the batteries twice a year and replace them as needed.

 Consider using alarms powered by lithium batteries.
 These batteries can last up to 10 years.
 After 10 years, it’s also time to replace your smoke alarm.